Nelsonchris1/AWS-Web-Application-Infrastructure-with-Terraform-v1/README.md

 - ⚖️ **Load Balancing**: Application Load Balancer (ALB) to ensure even traffic distribution.
 - 📈 **Scaling**: Target Tracking Auto Scaling Policy to dynamically adjust resources.
 - 📜 **Deployment**: Infrastructure as Code (IaC) with Terraform for repeatability and automation.
+- 🗂️ **Logging**: Access logs from the Application Load Balancer are stored in S3 for monitoring and auditing.

 ## 🔍 Auto Scaling Demonstration